MathStPierre/curbside-cordova/README.md

   });

   /**
    * Start a trip tracking the user pickup of "UNIQUE_TRACK_TOKEN" to the site identified by the "SITE_ID".
+The TRIP_TYPE can be one of those values ; "CSTripTypeCarryOut", "CSTripTypeDriveThru", "CSTripTypeCurbside" or "CSTripTypeDineIn"
+   *
+   * Call this
+   * method when the application thinks its appropriate to start tracking the user (eg. Order is ready to be picked up at
+   * the site) and you know that the user has started travelling to the site.
+This information is persisted across relaunch.
+   *
+   * If an error occurs because of an invalid session state, permissions or authentication with the ARRIVE server,
+   * the callback will be informed with the reason as to why startUserOnTheirWayTripToSiteWithIdentifier failed.
+   **/
+  Curbside.startUserOnTheirWayTripToSiteWithIdentifier("SITE_ID", "UNIQUE_TRACK_TOKEN", "TRIP_TYPE", function(error){

+  });

+  /**
+   * Start a trip tracking the user pickup of "UNIQUE_TRACK_TOKEN" to the site identified by the "SITE_ID".
 Call this
    * method when the application thinks its appropriate to start tracking the user eg. Order is ready to be picked up at
    * the site.
 This information is persisted across relaunch. toDate can be null.